Archelaus of Macedon

-Biography

 Family

-Archelaus was the son of Perdiccas II and his wife, Simiche.
+Archelaus was the son of Perdiccas II and his wife, Simache, who is thought to have been once enslaved by Archelaus' uncle, Alcetas.
 Plato, through his interlocutors in Gorgias, wrote that Archelaus murdered both his uncle Alcetas and his unnamed seven year old half-brother to gain the throne, but this can not be confirmed.
 There is evidence to suggest that Cleopatra, the boy's mother and Archelaus' step-mother, was in fact the same person as Archelaus' wife.
 For example, Aristotle refers to a wife of Archelaus as Cleopatra in Politics.
 Historian Nicholas Hammond argued that this is only coincidence and that Cleopatra was a common name for girls in Macedonia.
 However, there is little evidence to suggest that it was actually a frequent name in the fifth-century.
 Nevertheless, Archelaus had at least one child with a woman called Cleopatra.

 Archelaus had at least two daughters.
 Aristotle reports that Archelaus gave his eldest daughter to the king of Elimea while in a war against the Lyncestae and the younger to the future ruler Amyntas II (whom he labels Archelaus' son).
 His actual son, Orestes, would go on to be king, but there is confusion over whether or not Archelaus is the father of Argaeus II and Amyntas.
 Theopompus of Chios wrote that "they call both Argaios and Pausanias Archelaos [sic]" which Hammond emends to read, "they call both Argaeus and Pausanias the son of Archelaus."
 The possibility that Argaeus was an Argaed is likely and, moreover, scholars are able to account for almost all other descendants of Alexander I. This line of thinking would also have the later royal challenger to Ptolemy of Aloros and Philip II, Pausanias (not the son of Aeropus II nor the assassin of Philip), be the son of Archelaus.
 However, not all historians are in agreement and the claim remains largely unverifiable.

 Amyntas was most likely the son of Menelaus, Alexander I's second son, but he could have also been the son of Archelaus.
 The prevailing view, advanced by Hammond, is that Archelaus married his younger daughter to Amyntas or Amyntas' son in order to stave off a future power struggle with the line of Menelaus.
 The argument is based in part on a line from Aelian's Varia Historia about an Amyntas being Menelaus' son.
 The alternative theory holds that the polygamous Archelaus married his son (Amyntas) to his daughter to cement the branch lines: a half-brother and a half-sister.